 Stawell Library, Wimmera Regional Library Corporation, Victoria, Australia.

-Sepe took our course on creating and planning practical outreach projects which has been running in libraries across Victoria State, Australia.
+Sepe took our Practical Outreach course as part of a large rollout to more than 100 staff across the State of Victoria in 2019.
 She works in a small country library that is very popular with its readers.

 Sepe says: “As I worked through the course I came to realise that this was an opportunity to make a more meaningful readership connection.
 I could look beyond a library-based view of getting numbers through our doors and identify places/groups that may benefit from a reader-centred project.